scsm-ua/kirtan-guide-pocket-edition/README.md

 # Kirtan Guide

+Pocket Edition

-Pocket Edition, Śrī Chaitanya Sāraswat Maṭh
+©2013 Śrī Chaitanya Sāraswat Maṭh

-©2013 Sri Chaitanya Saraswat Math

-**All rights reserved by:** The Current President-Acharya of Sri Chaitanya Saraswat Math
+**All rights reserved by:**
+ * The Current President-Acharya of Sri Chaitanya Saraswat Math

 **Published by:**